ushelp/EasyBackup/doc/readme_en.md

 ## EasyBackup Engine Framework

-EasyBackup  is also a free open source cross-platform Java content backup engine frame (**EasyBackup Engine Framework**), to provide a unified and standard core configuration and backup scheduling.
+EasyBackup  is also a free open source cross-platform Java content backup engine frame (**EasyBackup Engine Framework**)（`libs/easybackup_engine_framework`）, to provide a unified and standard core configuration and backup scheduling.

 ### Steps for usage